Need expert help?

 Our South Pacific travel experts, Joni and Teresa, have each been to French Polynesia many times (and recently!), and you'll find their advice invaluable in choosing which islands to visit, where to stay, and what to see and do while you're there.
 And we've got access to a wide range of travel specials from the wholesalers we work with to help you get the best possible pricing.

-TRAVEL SPECIAL: St. Regis Bora Bora
+TRAVEL SPECIAL: Conrad Bora Bora Nui

-Learn more about St. Regis Bora Bora
+Learn more about Conrad Bora Bora Nui

 Tahiti vacation planning: choosing the right islands for your dream trip